 The link between metabolic rates, velocity, their adaptation patterns and its effect on species interactions can be understood via mechanistic modelling.
 Species-specific metabolic adaptation to warmer environments (Figure 3), via changes in b0 and Ea (Figure 4), produces mismatches in biological traits (Figure 5) that affect search rates (Figure 6).
 The current increase in understanding of trait temperature-dependence and the mechanics of movement enabled the design of a biologically representative model based on empirical data gathered in the field.
-We revealed the patterns of environmental adaptation in a set of Iberian aquatic invertebrates and show how theoretical models enable qualitative predictions of complex biological traits and species interactions.
-Our study supports the idea that as environments get warmer, biological rates increase and interactions become stronger.
+Our study reveals patterns of environmental adaptation in a set of Iberian aquatic invertebrates, and shows how theoretical models enable qualitative predictions of complex biological traits and species interactions.
 Future work should focus on integrative approaches linking theoretical predictions to measured empirical data to understand the multi-level processes affecting thermal ecology.
 There is still much to understand about the effect temperature plays on metabolism and all the processes it controls.
-In the light of recent global warming, it is thus crucial that more effort be focused on the role temperature plays in all things related to life on Earth.

 Acknowledgements

 We acknowledge the funding support of the Royal Society (RG150320) to RLK and SP, and Imperial College London to FA and RLK.
-Special thanks go to Dr Katarzyna Sroczynska and Miss Càtia Lucio Pereira for their support in collecting the data used in this study.
+Special thanks go to Dr Katarzyna Sroczynska and Miss Cátia Lucio Pereira for their support in collecting the data used in this study.

 Authors contribution statement

-F. Affinito, M. Matias, S. Pawar and R. Kordas conceived the ideas and designed methodology; F. Affinito, M. Matias and R. Kordas collected the data; F. Affinito analysed the data; F. Affinito wrote the manuscript.
+F. Affinito, M. Matias, S. Pawar and R. Kordas conceived the ideas and designed methodology; F. Affinito, M. Matias and R. Kordas collected the data; F. Affinito analysed the data and developed the mathematical model; F. Affinito wrote the manuscript.
 M. Matias, S. Pawar and R. Kordas edited the manuscript.
-All authors contributed critically to the drafts and gave final approval for publication.
+All authors contributed critically to the manuscript drafts and gave final approval for publication.

 References